mssalvatore/tmpwatcher/README.md

 1. It may be acceptable for some files to be world writable. a whitelist capability to prevent unnecessary alerts would reduce false positives.

-1. The test suite doesn't quite have adequate code coverage.
-Furthermore, some of the tests may be testing "private" functions, rather than public interfaces.